Toyota Tundra: First generation (XK30/XK40; 1999)

 The first generation Tundra had many similarities with the older Toyota T100 and the compact Toyota Tacoma.
-These included the shared use of a 3.4 L V6 engine which was the top-of-the-line engine in both the Tacoma and T100.
-The V6 engine would serve as the base engine for the Tundra, while a second engine was added, a 4.7 L V8, the first V8 for a Toyota pickup.
+These included the shared use of a 3.4L V6 engine which was the top-of-the-line engine in both the Tacoma and T100.
+The V6 engine would serve as the base engine for the Tundra, while a second engine was added, a 4.7L V8, the first V8 for a Toyota pickup.
 Model code XK30 denotes rear-wheel drive models, while XK40 is for four-wheel drives.

-Publicly introduced in May 1999 as a 2000 model, the Tundra prototypes and "show trucks" were initially known as T150s.
+Publicly introduced in May 1999 as a 2000 model, the Tundra prototypes and "show trucks" were initially known as the T150.
 However, Ford and automotive journalists criticized the name as being too similar to the market-leader Ford F-150, and following a lawsuit by Ford, the production truck was renamed the Tundra.

 The Tundra was slightly larger than the T100.
 With a production capacity of 120,000, sales were double the rate of the T100.
 At its introduction, the Tundra had the highest initial vehicle sales for Toyota in its history.
 It was selected as Motor Trend's Truck of the Year award for 2000 and Best Full-Size Truck from Consumer Reports.
 It was assembled in a new Toyota plant in Princeton, Indiana.

-Engine choices available in the Tundra were a 24V 3.4 L V6 engine 5VZ-FE that produced 190 hp and 220 lb·ft of torque and an LEV certified 32 valve 4.7 L "i-Force" V8 engine 2UZ-FE that produced 245 hp and 315 lbft of torque.
-The 3.4 L V6 was only available until 2004 and the V8 was upgraded for the 2005-2006 model years alongside a new V6 shared with the Toyota FJ Cruiser.
+Engine choices available in the Tundra were a 24-valve 3.4L V6 engine 5VZ-FE that produced 190 hp and 220 lb·ft of torque and an LEV certified 32-valve 4.7L "i-Force" V8 engine 2UZ-FE that produced 245 hp and 315 lbft of torque.
+The 3.4L V6 was only available until 2004 and the V8 was upgraded for the 2005–2006 model years alongside a new V6 shared with the Toyota FJ Cruiser.

-A Toyota Racing Development (TRD) supercharger was already available for the 3.4 L V6 (2000-2003 models) that bumped power to the 260 hp range and 260 lbft of torque.
-TRD introduced a second supercharger option for the V8 (2000-2003 models) engine late into its second year of production that increased power to the mid 300 hp range and torque to the 400 lbft range.
-The supercharged V8 was dropped when Toyota released the updated VVT-i-equipped 4.7 L engine in 2005.
+A Toyota Racing Development (TRD) supercharger was already available for the 3.4L V6 (2000–2003 models) that bumped power to the 260 hp range and 260 lbft of torque.
+TRD introduced a second supercharger option for the V8 (2000–2003 models) engine late into its second year of production that increased power to the mid 300 hp range and torque to the 400 lbft range.
+The supercharged V8 was dropped when Toyota released the updated VVT-i-equipped 4.7L engine in 2005.